 Optional Practical Training (OPT) is an immigration benefit for F-1 students, giving you the opportunity to obtain work experience in the U.S. prior to finishing your degree.

-Learn more about OPT benefits and the application process by attending an OPT workshop held once per semester.
+Learn more about OPT benefits and the application process by attending an OPT workshop held each semester.
 See workshop times and register at http://uca.edu/international/workshops/.

 Apply for OPT

-You can apply for OPT beginning three months before graduation or up to two months after graduation.
+You can apply for OPT beginning 90 days before your program end date or up to 60 days after your program end date.
 The approval process can take up to 90 days, so it is best to plan in advance.
-You cannot begin working until you receive your AED card.
+You cannot begin working until you receive your Employment Authorization Document (EAD card).

 OPT Application Requirements